 “Studies must be completed to model the ideal configuration of such systems in the home,” he explained.
 “Actual pilot installations must be made in both new and existing homes to validate the models from the paper studies.
 Standards must be created and/or modified to allow the residential materials, equipment and construction industry to develop products that easily and economically integrate into complete systems in both new and retrofit construction scenarios.
 In particular, with retrofit construction, the standards developed must allow for incremental and opportunistic renovation and upgrade strategies.

-“Intermediate stages of this type of evolutionary transformation need to address the necessary hybrid configuration that include both AC and DC power use in a single home, resulting in the need for rewiring a house to be done in a completely different way than it is currently.
-Current electricians will no doubt be up to the challenge when the practice has been standardized,” he added.
-Those looking to make electrical configuration changes to their homes may want to utilize services from the likes of ROS Electric to ensure that the wiring work is completed by competent contractors.
+“Intermediate stages of this type of evolutionary transformation need to address the necessary hybrid configuration that include both AC and DC power use in a single home,” he added.
 “Coincident with this applications standards development, any new configurations or components needed will need to be explicitly included in updated code and regulatory requirements.
 And the design, engineering and construction trades must be educated and trained to implement the new systems platforms.”

 Patterson is hoping that a parallel process bringing DC power distribution more clearly into focus and adoption will help speed up that complicated process.
 It’s the mandate of the EMerge Alliance’s hybrid future, one that will hopefully not be as protracted and pointless as the last one in which Edison and Tesla battled for scientific and economic supremacy, a conflict the Department of Energy recently rebooted on Twitter.
 We’re going to need to get along much, much better than Tesla and Edison with climate change beckoning on our horizon.